matteorinalduzzi/TTM/README.md

 By combining these methods, scientists can provide accurate short-term forecasts (12-48 hours) and a general idea of the tide's direction over longer periods (3-5 days).

-In this context, we explore multivariate time series modeling.
-This approach considers multiple factors that influence tides, not just astronomical cycles but also meteorological factors such as:
+In this context, we explore the use of a foundational model specifically developed to handle time series data for predicting sea levels in the Venice Lagoon.
+Such an approach allow us to consider multiple factors that influences tides without directly handling the complex statistical tecniques that are usually associated with multivariate forecasting.
+In doing so, we leverage not only astronomical cycles but also meteorological factors such as:

 - Wind speed and direction
 - Atmospheric pressure
 - Temperature
-- Rain (?)
+- Rain

-By incorporating this additional data, the model can paint a more complete picture of the forces affecting the lagoon's water level.
-This potentially leads to more accurate forecasts and better preparedness for high tides in Venice.

 ## Time Series: a Powerful Tool for Forecasting